 If you are trapped, seal the openings around the door and vents with wet bedding or towels.
 Call 9-1-1 or your local emergency number and notify the fire department of your location.
 If it is safe to open a window and there is no smoke, open it to signal and yell for help.

-An older adult with restricted mobility should sleep on the ground floor.
-A special plan should be made to provide assistance to this person.
+An older adult with limited or restricted mobility should sleep on the ground floor.
+A special plan should be made to provide assistance to anyone in your house who may have limited or restricted mobility.

-Infants and many young children will also need assistance when escaping from the home.
-A special plan should be made to provide assistance to them.
-All children should be taught the steps to follow when escaping from the home.
-They should be involved with making and practicing the family home fire escape plan.
+Infants and young children will need assistance when escaping from the home.
+They should be involved with creating and practicing the family home fire escape plan.

 People with Physical Disabilities

 Anyone with physical disabilities should have their bedroom on the ground floor.
-A special plan should be developed which provides assistance when escaping.
+A special plan should be developed to provide assistance to them.
 If a family member has a hearing impairment, special smoke alarms are available.

 Look for exit signs.
-Knowing your escape routes is important - even when shopping, visiting the library, or inside any public buildings.
-If you hear a fire alarm in a public building, follow any instructions given over the public address system or from adults working in the building.
+Knowing your escape routes is important - even when shopping, visiting the library, or spending time inside public buildings.
+If you hear a fire alarm in a public building, follow any instructions given over the public address system.
 In a hotel, take your room key with you as you may encounter smoke and need to re-enter your room for safety.